jacobdbt2100/dbt_Core-Setup/README.md

 where ingested_at > (select max(ingested_at) from {{ this }})      # Load only new data
 ```

+### Documentation

+- Documentation of models occurs in the YML files (where generic tests also live) inside the models directory.
+It is helpful to store the YML file in the same subfolder as the models you are documenting.
+- For models, **descriptions** can happen at the **model**, **source**, or **column** level.
+- If a longer form, more styled version of text would provide a strong description, **doc blocks** can be used to render markdown in the generated documentation.

 ### Deployment
 A **job** executes dbt commands in deployment environments.